SAF Grand Challenge Progress Report

-To track progress on achieving these goals, the following four metrics have been developed:
+To track progress on achieving the SAF Grand Challenge goals, the following four metrics have been developed:

 - Estimated total U.S. SAF production.